FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

 ## Configuration and Usage

 ### Update Config of the FATE Flow service
 For more details of the Pulsar Deployment, a user can refer to this [Deployment Guide](https://github.com/FederatedAI/FATE/blob/develop-1.6/cluster-deploy/doc/fate_on_spark/pulsar_deployment_guide.md).
-After the Pulsar cluster is running, a user needs to update the configuration of the "fate flow" service, the update is splitting into two parts, they are:
+After the Pulsar cluster is running, a user needs to update the configuration of the "fate flow" service.
+The update splits into two parts.
+They are:

 - "conf/service_conf.yaml"
 ``` yml